amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 which case the result is -2, or towards negative infinity in which case the result is -3.
 However C99 standardises this to be towards zero, so the result in C99 is always -2.

+## 2.6 Relational and Logical Operators

+There are certain precedence rules.
+Logical operators have strict-evaluation short-circuiting behaviour.
+The unary negation operators coerces its argument to either 1 or 0.